mui/material-ui/docs/data/material/guides/typescript/typescript.md

 1. Wrap the Material UI component in order to enhance it
 2. Use the `styled()` utility in order to customize the styles of the component

-If you are using the first option, take a look at the [composition guide](/material-ui/guides/composition/#with-typescript) for more details on this.
+If you are using the first option, take a look at the [composition guide](/material-ui/guides/composition/#with-typescript) for more details.

 If you are using the `styled()` utility (regardless of whether it comes from `@mui/material` or `@emotion/styled`), you will need to cast the resulting component as shown below: